ODH: Schools no longer need to contact trace for COVID-19

 COLUMBUS, Ohio — School districts in Ohio will no longer be required to perform universal contact tracing in schools, according to new guidance by the state’s health department.

-In a memo sent to school superintendents and local health departments Wednesday, health officials say new guidance on quarantine and isolation and the fast-spreading omicron variant of COVID-19 have made certain methods such as universal contact tracing, impractical.
+In a memo sent to school superintendents and local health departments, health officials say new guidance on quarantine and isolation and the fast-spreading omicron variant of COVID-19 have made certain methods such as universal contact tracing, "impractical."

+Health officials explained during a press briefing Thursday that because the omicron variant is "substantially" different, the best way to respond is to "treat it like it's everywhere."

 The guidance suggests while contact tracing is no longer needed, schools should continue to follow the “Mask to Stay, Test to Play” protocol and allow asymptomatic students to attend school while wearing a mask if they have been exposed to someone with COVID-19.